Free Walking Tour Berlin

 The Reactions in Europe

-European nations showed overwhelming support and excitement for the fall of the Berlin Wall.
-The event signaled the end of the Cold War and the reunification of Germany.
-It paved the way for the dismantling of other physical and ideological barriers across Europe.
+The European nations also depicted over whelming support and joyous on the collapse of the Berlin Wall.
+It marked the launch of post Cold war era and also the reunification of Germany.
+This paved way for the removal of other barriers physically and symbolically throughout Europe.

 Eastern Europe

-People in Eastern European countries, such as Poland, Hungary, Czechoslovakia, and Romania, saw the fall of the Berlin Wall as an inspiration for their own movements towards democracy and freedom.
-Mass protests erupted in these countries, eventually leading to the collapse of communist regimes.
+Most of the people in the Eastern European countries like Poland, Hungary, Checoslovia and Romania interpret the collapse of the Berlin Wall as encouragement for their own movement towards democracy and freedom.
+In these countries, large scale demonstrations ensued and later on, the development of communism states failed.

 Western Europe